instana/go-sensor/instrumentation/instagocb/README.md

 # Instana instrumentation of Couchbase SDK v2 (gocb) for Go

-This module contains the code for instrumenting the Couchbase SDK, based on the [`gocb`][gocb-github] library for Go.
+This module contains the code for instrumenting the Couchbase SDK, based on the [`gocb`](https://github.com/couchbase/gocb) library for Go.

 The following services are currently instrumented:

 1. Cluster
+   1. Query
+   2. SearchQuery
+   3. AnalyticsQuery
 2. Bucket
 3. Bucket Manager
+   1. Get/Create/Update/Drop/Flush Bucket
 4. Collection
+   1. Bulk Operations
+   2. Data operation (Insert, Upsert, Get etc)
+   3. Sub-doc operations
+      1. LookupIn & MutateIn
+5. Scope
+   1. Query
+   2. AnalyticsQuery
-5. Binary Collection
+6. Binary Collection
-6. Collection Manager
+7. Collection Manager
-7. Data Structures
+8. Collection Data Structures
    1. List
    2. Map
    3. Queue
    4. Set

+> [!NOTE]
+> While you can call methods such as QueryIndexManager or SearchIndexManager from the provided instagocb cluster interface, it's important to note that tracing support for these methods is currently not implemented.
+If you find the instrumentation of any unlisted features necessary, please feel free to raise an issue.

 Compatibility
 -------------

- * Minimum gocb version - v2.7.0
+ * gocb version - v2.6.5
- * Minimum Go version - 1.13
+ * Go version - 1.13

 Installation